 Community Organizing Team

-Ultimately, we recognize that systemic change is critical to bringing about longstanding, productive transformations to the criminal justice system.
+Ultimately, we recognize that systemic change is critical to bringing about longstanding, productive transformations to the criminal legal system.
 Our Policy & Advocacy Team of Advisors and Community Organizers directly impact the legislative process by leading and participating in reform-focused coalitions, drafting legislation, providing testimony at legislative hearings, conducting trainings on criminal records relief for system stakeholders and legislative staff, administering survey research, and advocating in support of key pieces of legislation.

 Visible Voices & Leadership Council